PlanetScale: The performant MySQL database platform

 Install the PlanetScale CLI

-The CLI is currently supported on Windows, Linux, and MacOS.
+The PlanetScale CLI is currently supported on Windows, Linux, and MacOS.
 Check out this page to see the installation instructions.
-Here are the commands to install it on MacOS
+Run the command below to install it on MacOS

 brew install planetscale/tap/pscale